Interview with Sim Cass

 The big one is at the end of a shift, when you’ve produced really a lot of bread—especially if you work the ovens.
 The ovens are where you can run into a lot of problems.
 But once you’ve baked large quantities of bread, it’s such large volume that you feel a real sense of achievement.

-What will this program prepare students to accomplish?
+What will this course prepare students to accomplish?